Was a pretty good rugby player in his day, still remembered in Limerick City for his tackling ability.

 Received an Honorary Doctorate from the University of Scranton in 1987.

 Joined the Knights of Malta (SMOM), despite his two divorces.

-Harris, Peter O'Toole, and Richard Burton were drinking buddies from the early 1970s till Burton's death.
+Harris, Peter O'Toole, and Richard Burton were drinking partners from the 1960s until O'Toole had to stop drinking in 1978..

 Was knighted by Denmark in 1985.

 One of 9 children born to Limerick farmer Ivan Harris and his wife, the former Mildred Harty.

 A bout with tuberculosis ended his ambition of becoming a professional rugby player.

 Only agreed to take the part of Albus Dumbledor in Harry Potter and the Sorcerer's Stone (2001) after his then 11-year-old granddaughter threatened never to speak to him again if he didn't.